huggingface/optimum-habana/examples/text-to-video/README.md

 # Text to Video Examples

-This directory contains a script that showcases how to use the `GaudiTextToVideoSDPipeline` to run text to video generation tasks on HPUs.
+This directory contains a script that showcases how to use the `GaudiTextToVideoSDPipeline` to run text-to-video generation tasks on HPUs.

 ## Requirements